martinklepsch/perun-guide/README.md

 tasks by the code we put into our `build.boot` file and are part of [Perun][perun], the static site generator we will use in this guide.

-> Perun works, similarily to Boot, by tasks operating on a value and
+> Perun works, similarily to (and on top of) Boot, by tasks operating on
-> producing a new value.
-By ensuring that the newly produced value looks
+> a value and producing a new value.
+By ensuring that the newly
-> similarily to the received value you can mix and match tasks as you
+> produced value looks similarily to the received value you can mix
-> wish (this is often called composition).
+> and match tasks as you wish (this is often called composition).

 Since we've just created a `index.markdown` file, let's try the `markdown` task: